csantanapr/knative-pi/README.md

 ```bash
 ssh ubuntu@$IP uname -m
 ```
-It should pring `aarch64` to indicate arm64
+It should print `aarch64` to indicate arm64

 ## Install Kubernetes